micheldebree/fitbit-retro-clock/README.md

 ### Generate new appid

-If you are making a new version of the clock face, make sure to generate its own
+If you are making a new clock face, make sure to generate its own appid.
+If you just want to work in this one, skip this.
-appid:

 ```sh
 yarn run generate-appid